CEDS-Collaborative-Exchange/Reporting-Standards-and-Best-Practices-/README.md

-# Collaborative Exchange Best Practices-
+# Collaborative Exchange Best Practices
 **Overview**

 The Scalable Data Use (ScDU) working group was established in May 2024 as a collaborative effort across state lines.
 The purpose of this group was to determine best practices for sharing resources through the CEDS open-source collaborative exchange.
 Our aim was to standardize resource-sharing across organizations, allowing contributors to leverage existing tools and reduce redundant work.